ReevMich/Godot-Auto-Shooter-Example/README.md

 - Health bars on enemies
 - showing damage numbers above enemies when hit by player
 - a start game screen with a button that says start game
+- add a "play again" button on the game over screen
 - different kind of enemies varying of health or damage
 - different guns, varying damage and bullet fire rate